Rajagopalhertzian/Rajagopalhertzian/README.md

-- 👋 Hi, I’m @Rajagopalhertzian
+- 👋 Hi, I’m @Raja gopal
 - 👀 I’m interested in Quantum computing, Artificial intelligence
 - 🌱 I’m currently learning Datascience , ai, Scikit
 - 💞️ I’m looking to collaborate on quantum computing (dwave, ibm)
 - 📫 How to reach me rajagopal120021@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...iam stubborn

 <!---
 Rajagopalhertzian/Rajagopalhertzian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.